kanaria69/Mainecoco/README.md

-## How are false teeth like stars?
-They come out at night!
+## What's the best thing about elevator jokes?
+They work on so many levels.